About REHABDATA Connection - NARIC's Literature Awareness Service

 Who can subscribe to REHABDATA-Connection?

-Anyone may subscribe, but the service is particularly for information "power users," people who want to know about the latest.
+Anyone may subscribe, but the service is particularly for information "power users," people who want to know about the latest research in their field.

 Approximately how many citations will I receive every month?